-- Select centering: The TNC displays the overview form for defining the entire centering operation - Specify tool: Press the soft key SELECT, the TNC displays the contents of the tool table TOOL.T in a pop-up window - Move the highlight with the cursor keys onto the NC spotting drill and enter it into the form with the ENT key.
-You may alternatively also enter the tool number directly, confirm the entry with the ENT key - ▶ Enter the spindle speed and confirm entry with the ENT key - ► Enter the centering feed rate and confirm entry with the ENT key - Switch to depth entry via soft key and confirm entry with the ENT key.
-Enter the desired depth - ▶ Select the detail form Position with the tab shift key.
+- ▶ Insert drilling operation: The TNC displays a soft key row with the available drilling operations - ▶ Select centering: The TNC displays the overview form for defining the entire centering operation - Specify tool: Press the SELECT soft key for the TNC to display the contents of the tool table TOOL.T in a pop-up window - ▶ Move the highlight with the cursor keys onto the NC center drill and enter it into the form with the ENT key.
+As an alternative, you may also enter the tool number directly and confirm the entry with the ENT key - ▶ Enter the spindle speed and confirm entry with the ENT key - Enter the centering feed rate and confirm entry with the ENT key - Switch to depth entry via soft key and confirm entry with the ENT key.
+Enter the desired depth

+Select the Positiondetail form with the key for switching the tabs